-Shifter stuck in Park?
+Did shifter stick in Park?
 You start your Mercedes-Benz but realize that the transmission gear selector won’t move out of Park.
 The shifter can’t be moved from Park (P) to Drive (D).
 Or you turn off the car but can’t move the shifter back to Park.
 Don’t panic; this is typically not a transmission problem.
 In this article, we will show you how to get the car out of park manually and how to troubleshoot gear selector shifter problems yourself.
-We discuss the common Mercedes-Benz stuck in park problems.
+We discuss the common Mercedes-Benz stuck-in-park problems.

 Mercedes Shifter Stuck in Park Problem

 Your car starts fine, but when you try to move the shifter into Drive, the car won’t shift.
 You notice that the shifter is stuck and hesitates to move.
 Here is a list of typical symptoms related to the automatic transmission shifter stuck.